metaskills/lambda-rag/README.md

 If a function has been selected, the response will include the name of the function and parameters.
 Your responsibility is to check for this, then call your application's code matching the function and parameters.
 For LambdaGPT, this will be querying the database and returning any matching rows.
 We do this in our [`src/models/products.js`](https://github.com/metaskills/lambda-rag/blob/main/src/models/products.js) file.

-For OpenAI to respond with the results, we send it another request that now has the "function" message which includes the name and parameters of the function called.
-After this is a "user" message that includes the JSON data of the products returned from our retrieval.
+For OpenAI to respond with the results, we send it another request that now has two additional messages included.
+The first is of type "function" and includes the name and parameters of the function you were asked to call.
+The second is of type "user" which includes the JSON data of the products returned from our retrieval process.
 OpenAI will now respond as if it has this knowledge all along!

 ```javascript
 await openai.chat.completions.create({